VitorVilela7/UberASMTool/assets/readme.txt

 -                         Version History                           -
 ---------------------------------------------------------------------

+Version 1.5:
+ - Fixed an in-game crash when using different NMI code combinations
+ - Refactored some core parts of the program, making it easier to add improvements.
+ - Improved the way how the LM restore point information works in a way that UberASM Tool will no longer concat its program information more than once.
+ - Fixed incorrect extra byte 4 define used for PIXI sprites.
+ - Added BW-RAM definition which is used on SA-1 ROMs only.
+ - Fixed an application crash when accidentally including an empty file.

 Version 1.4:
 - Updated Asar to 1.71.
 - Fixed newer Asar printing weird path-related warnings.